2 User Reviews

 The Windows Client

 On the other hand, HMA specifically told us that "we do not support the use of Torrent to share copyrighted material illegally.
 If you use our VPN service for such activity, you will probably cause us to receive DMCA notices from the copyright holders, who monitor Torrent trackers."
-Thus, if you are looking for a VPN for torrenting it is probably better to look elsewhere.
+This is usually an unspoken sentiment shared by many providers that allow for torrenting and shouldn't worry you, but there are always other options if this has you rattled.

 On a more positive note, the Windows client comes with a lot of excellent features such as auto-connect, IP shuffle for automatically gaining a new IP address in the same location (useful if an IP address becomes blocked by a specific service), and lightning connect (to connect to the fastest server available to you).
 Unfortunately, split tunnelling is not yet available in the Windows client.